Anthonyg5005/hf-scripts/README.md

   - Run script and follow prompts.
 You will be required to be logged in to HF Hub.
 If you are not logged in, you will need a WRITE token.
 You can get one in your [HuggingFace settings](https://huggingface.co/settings/tokens).
 May get some updates in the future for handling more situations.
 All active updates will be on the [unfinished](https://huggingface.co/Anthonyg5005/hf-scripts/tree/unfinished) branch.
 Colab and Kaggle keys are supported.

 - EXL2 Private Quant
   - Allows you to quantize to exl2 using colab.
 This version creates a exl2 quant to upload to private repo.
 Should work on any Linux jupyterlab server with CUDA, ROCM should be supported by exl2 but not tested.
-Currently being built to later on become the base of `'Auto exl2 upload ipynb'`.

 - Download models
   - Make sure you have [requests](https://pypi.org/project/requests/) and [tqdm](https://pypi.org/project/tqdm/) installed.
 You can install them with '`pip install requests tqdm`'.
 To use the script, open a terminal and run '`python download-model.py USER/MODEL:BRANCH`'.
 There's also a '`--help`' flag to show the available arguments.
 To download from private repositories, make sure to login using '`huggingface-cli login`' or (not recommended) `HF_TOKEN` environment variable.